A for Andromeda, broadcast by the BBC, October – November 1961

-To truly enjoy A for Andromeda you have watch it, not with the eyes of own era – when we are used to quick-fire storylines, rapid editing and an overload of CGI effects – but with the eyes of 1961, as best you can.
+To truly enjoy A for Andromeda you have watch it, not with the eyes of own era, in which n we are used to quick-fire storylines, rapid editing, and an overload of CGI effects, but with the eyes of 1961, as best you can.
 At this time television drama was only just emerging from the era when it was broadcast live with actors racing between sets in time for their cues.
-A for Andromeda has sound scripts and direction, and a solid cast.
+A for Andromeda has sound scripts and direction, and a good cast.
 It has also a luminous performance by Julie Christie in her first important acting role, who makes Andre both human and alien.

 I do not see it at as a predecessor to Doctor Who, whose direct ancestor is surely Pathfinders in Space, written by Malcolm Hulke and Eric Paice.
-I do see a parallel with Doctor Who in so much as that in the mid 1960s its script editor Gerry Davis brought in Kit Pedler to act as the scientific advisor to the show, creating serials such as “The War Machines”, “The Tenth Planet” and “The Moonbase”.
+Hulke went on to write for Doctor Who .
+I do see a parallel with Doctor Who in so much as that, in the mid 1960s, its script editor Gerry Davis brought in Kit Pedler to act as the scientific advisor to the show, creating serials such as “The War Machines”, “The Tenth Planet” and “The Moonbase”.
 And there is perhaps an influence in the sense that a sentient computer with a plan to dominate the world and the ability to exercise mind control appears in number of storylines; WOTAN in “The War Machines” and BOSS in “The Green Death.”

 The series was very popular with the public, with the numbers watching rising from 6 million at the start to nearly 13 million by the end.
 Reviews in the press were mixed, though, as can be seen below.

 In 2006 BBC Four showed a remake of A for Andromeda, written by Richard Fell, and lasting a mere 85 minutes with a number of plot and character changes.
-Personally I thought it completely failed to capture the feeling of the original and was a pointless exercise.
+Personally, I thought it completely failed to capture the feeling of the original, and was a pointless exercise and wasted opportunity.

-Also in 2006 the BBC released a DVD comprising A for Andromeda and The Andromeda Breakthrough.
-This includes the surviving episodes and telesnaps, extensive notes on the history of the production of both series prepared by Andrew Pixley (which were invaluable for this post), and interviews with some of then surviving cast members, including Peter Halliday, Michael Hayes, Patricia Kneale, Frank Windsor and Susan Hampshire.
+More positively in 2006 the BBC released a DVD comprising A for Andromeda and The Andromeda Breakthrough.
+This included the surviving episodes and telesnaps, extensive notes on the history of the production of both series prepared by Andrew Pixley (which were invaluable for this post), and interviews with some of then surviving cast members, including Peter Halliday, Michael Hayes, Patricia Kneale, Frank Windsor and Susan Hampshire.
 Sadly since then we have lost Peter Halliday and Michael Hayes.